JoeXia77/Chatbot-Game-Host/README.md

 ## How to Use

-1. Install the necessary dependencies.
-The API key is not provided, as it incurs a cost.
+1. The API key is not provided, as it incurs a cost.
 You can obtain one from [OpenAI's platform](https://platform.openai.com/docs/introduction).

-2. Run `chatbot.py`.
+2. Add your own to `chatbot.py` and Run `chatbot.py`.

 3. The following libraries are commonly used, so you should not have any issues with the environment: